Benchmarks & Industry Insights

 Scaling without coordination

-The problem: Doubling campaign budgets overnight forces platforms to restart learning phases, potentially spiking CPMs 30-50% for 7-14 days.
+The problem: Doubling campaign budgets overnight forces platforms to restart learning phases, potentially spiking CPMs for days.

 Missed creative refresh cycles

-Aging creative assets are one of the fastest ways to lose relevance and raise costs.
+The problem: Aging creative assets are one of the fastest ways to lose relevance and raise costs.
+When teams or freelancers miss refresh cycles, ad fatigue sets in.

 Optimization playbook: Step-by-step to lower CPM without sacrificing quality